 - X-Ray results: 7 days

 - Nail clippings: 3 weeks

-Please note it is your responsibility to contact us to check your results, either by telephone as above or by making a telephone appointment to discuss them with your doctor or nurse if they have specifically asked you to do this.
-You will be advised at this stage whether any further action is needed.
+Please note it is your responsibility to contact us to check your test results, you will be advised at this stage whether any further action is needed.

 Tests ordered by the hospital: Results are not automatically forwarded to us so you may need to contact the hospital directly or see a doctor to discuss.